Kuala Lumpur Sentral station: KL City Air Terminal (KL CAT)

 KL City Air Terminal is located at the eastern and western ends of the station building and was opened on 14 April 2002 together with the KLIA Ekspres.
-Designed as an "Airport Terminal in the City", KL CAT is an IATA-indexed station and is assigned with the IATA code XKL.
+Designed as an "Airport Terminal in the City", KL CAT is an IATA-indexed station and is assigned the IATA code XKL.

-As of October 2023, passengers flying Malaysia Airlines and Batik Air can check-in their baggage at KL CAT before boarding a KLIA Ekspres train to Kuala Lumpur International Airport.
+As of October 2023, passengers flying Malaysia Airlines and Batik Air can check in their baggage at KL CAT before boarding a KLIA Ekspres train to Kuala Lumpur International Airport.

 KL CAT is divided into two halls: